 God gave us Jesus through Mary’s yes, but God also gave us Mary through Jesus’ words from the Cross, when He said, “Behold your mother” (John 19:27).
 And as our mother, she will teach us how to say “Yes!” to God in all circumstances.

-When God calls me to do something, what is my response?
-How can the example of Mary’s yes help me to respond with peace, trust and confidence in the Lord, no matter what He asks of me?
+When God calls you to do something, how often do you respond with “Maybe.”
+Or “Can I think about it, Lord?” or “Well, I’m not sure, God; that wasn’t really part of my plan”?
+How can the example of Mary’s yes help you to respond with peace, trust, and confidence in the Lord, no matter what He asks of you?

 Heavenly Father, thank You for the gift of Your Son, Jesus.
 Thank You also for the gift of Mary.
 We are grateful for her fiat, her yes, and how You used her to bring the Messiah into this world.
 We also are grateful for her example of trust in Your ways and Your plans.
 We pray that through Mary’s intercession, we will say, “Yes!” to all that You ask of us.
 Amen.